-3. Walk across the Harbour Bridge
+9. Walk across the Harbour Bridge

 This isn’t necessarily a night-time activity but the views from the bridge look a lot different at night.
 Especially the glittering skyline in the background and the Opera House standing tall on the harbour.

-5. Grab some nibbles and drinks at Pancakes on the Rocks
+10. Pancakes on the Rocks

-Pancakes on the Rocks is a Sydney icon and known for their many sweet and savoury pancakes, ribs and brekkie options.
+Pancakes on the Rocks is a Sydney icon and known for its many sweet and savoury pancakes, ribs and brekkie options.
 Better yet, The Rocks’ location is open 24/7 and it’s almost always filled with a buzzing atmosphere and friendly people even at 4am in the morning.

 Walking tours are a great way to explore Sydney’s past and what life used to look like in the bygone eras.
 We recommend the Sydney Razor Gang True Crime Tour for a bit of history and a lot of spookiness.

-8. Explore the Chinatown Night Markets
+13. Explore the Chinatown Night Markets

 Chinatown Markets has something for everyone.
 Whether you’re looking for authentic Australian souvenirs, local brands or some seriously amazing Asian food, this is the hot spot to head to.
 It’s open every Friday from 4pm-11pm.

-11. Stay overnight at Taronga Zoo
+17. Stay overnight at Taronga Zoo

 Roar and Snore at Taronga Zoo Sydney is a classic Sydney bucket list.
 Allowing you to camp in safari tents in the heart of Australia’s most beloved zoo, you can have close encounters with the animals while taking in stunning views of the city and the harbour.